Rahul99Saha/ResearchNest/README.md

 A full-stack web application for managing research progress, profiles, and collaboration between faculty and students.

+The latest code for this project can be found at this git repo link - https://github.com/Rahul99Saha/ResearchNest

 ## Features
 - User authentication (login/signup)
 - Role-based dashboards for faculty and students